Fair Housing Act Discrimination

 Fair Housing: Federal, State, and Local Anti-Discrimination Laws

-The Federal Housing Acts (42 U.S. Code § §3601-3619, 3631) prohibit discrimination based on race, religion, national origin, gender, age, familiar status, physical or mental disability (including recovering alcoholics and people with past drug additions).
+The Federal Housing Act (42 U.S. Code § §3601-3619, 3631) prohibits discrimination based on race, religion, national origin, gender, age, familiar status, physical or mental disability (including recovering alcoholics and people with past drug additions).
 State and local laws expand these categories.
 Michigan’s Elliott Larsen Civil Rights Act of 1976 adds height, weight, and marital status to the list of protected classes.
 A growing number of Michigan municipalities also offer protections based on sexual orientation and gender identity.

 Anyone who deals with tenants and prospective tenants must follow fair housing laws.
 This includes landlords, property management companies (PMs) and all their employees.
 Yes, landlords and property management companies can be held legally liable for their employees’ discriminatory statements and/or conduct.
 If you have employees, it’s a good idea to require anti-discrimination training.
 Landlords should also have written policies in place regarding fair housing laws and how to comply with them.

 Executing logical, business-based decisions help ensure fair housing compliance.
 Landlords who make business choices based on personal, religious or political ideology open themselves up to lawsuits.
 Consistency is also important.
 Treat all tenants equally.
 Enforce all rules and standards in a uniform manner.
 Landlords who apply arbitrary, tougher standards for certain renters over others are also setting themselves up for a lawsuit—especially when differing standards are applied to persons of a protected class.